Cancel your Microsoft business subscription

 When the cancellation becomes effective, your users lose access to their data.
 Before you cancel the subscription, have them save their OneDrive for Business or SharePoint Online files to another location.
 Any customer data that you leave behind might be deleted after 30 days, and is deleted no later than 180 days after cancellation.

 - To move email, contacts, tasks, and calendar information to another account, see Export or backup email, contacts, and calendar to an Outlook .pst file.

 - To save a document library or list content (such as contacts) from a SharePoint Online environment (OneDrive for Business or team sites) to file shares or to a local computer, see Information about manual migration of SharePoint Online content.

-If you canceled your subscription, and didn't move users to a different subscription that includes Microsoft 365, Microsoft 365 runs in reduced functionality mode.
-When this happens, users can only read and print documents, and Microsoft 365 applications display Unlicensed Product notifications.
-To avoid any confusion, have your users uninstall Office from their machines.
+If you canceled your subscription and didn't move users to a different subscription that includes Microsoft 365, Microsoft 365 runs in reduced functionality mode.
+When this happens, users can only read and print documents, and Microsoft 365 apps display Unlicensed Product notifications.
+To avoid any confusion, have your users uninstall Microsoft 365 from their computers.

 Close your account (optional)

 If you want to completely close your account with Microsoft, see Close your account.